nairul/Adam-s-Hangman/pseudocode.md

 !![Javascript]!!

-Take P1 Word and parse each letter.
-Display letters in blank spaces.
+Take P2 Guess and check if guess == any letters parsed from P1 Word

 Start as pole and ending as hangman after (Button Press?) each error: (1) Head, 2) Body, 3) Left Arm, 4) Right Arm, 5) Left Leg, 6) Right Leg)

 <strike> each letter in alphabet after it has been guessed

+!![SMALL STEPS]!!
+Console.log "Match!" if P1 Word = P2 Guess